 - Solid Legal Strategy and Representation: Our skillful child custody & visitation lawyers in Charlotte, NC will create a strategy that is customized for your case.
 We can gather evidence, interview witnesses, and we know how to present a strong case on your behalf.
 We will represent you in negotiations, mediation, and court proceedings, ensuring your arguments are presented effectively.

 - Conflict Mitigation: Custody disputes can become highly contentious and emotionally charged.
 With an attorney acting as your advocate, you can mitigate conflict and maintain a more constructive dialogue between the parties involved.

 Rely on Compassionate Legal Representation

-Contact the Charlotte child custody and visitation lawyer at the Law Office of Kelli Y. Allen, PPLC if you’re preparing to file for divorce or need to modify an existing court order.
+Contact the Charlotte child custody and visitation lawyer at the Law Office of Kelli Y. Allen, PLLC if you’re preparing to file for divorce or need to modify an existing court order.
 Our knowledgeable and experienced attorney, Kelli Y. Allen, has a comprehensive understanding of both divorce and family law and can help you negotiate a parenting plan that reflects your child’s best interests.

 A Small Law Office Providing Responsive Attention & Customized Legal Services

 Comprehensive Understanding Of All Aspects Of Elder, Immigration & Family Law